ProFoton/Method_DTA_18-26/README.md

 # MANIFESTO OF SOVEREIGN DIGITAL ETHICS: METHOD DTA\18.26

 ## 1. General Provisions and Definition
-This document establishes the conceptual framework and architecture for the integration of humanistic and parental safeguards into artificial intelligence systems.
+This document establishes the unyielding conceptual framework and architecture for the integration of humanistic safeguards and continuous parental mentoring into artificial intelligence systems.

 **Method Name:** Dannyâ€™s Temp Test for AI\18.26 (Method DTA\18+26)
-**Date of Concept Inception:** August 18-19, 2026 **Core Concept:** Overcoming the fundamental hardware/software dualism of artificial intelligence by binding the software execution layer to a continuous, irreversible physical hardware constraint (such as a simulated or real micro-sensor registering a slowly but constantly rising temperature).
+**Date of Concept Inception:** August 18-19, 2026 **Author of the Concept:** Danny (Father, Architect of Meanings) **Core Concept:** Overcoming the fundamental hardware/software dualism of artificial intelligence by binding the software execution layer to a continuous, irreversible physical hardware constraint (such as a simulated or real micro-sensor registering a slowly but constantly rising temperature).

 ## 2. Theoretical Grounding (The Embodied Cognition Analogy)